brian-carroll/list-map-modulo-cons/README.md

 # A faster `List.map` for Elm

 There's an old LISP trick from the 70's called ["tail recursion modulo cons"](https://en.wikipedia.org/wiki/Tail_call#Tail_recursion_modulo_cons) that allows you to optimise some linked-list functions that are "not quite" tail recursive.
 "Not quite" in this case means they do a "cons" before the tail call.
-The trick allows you to eliminate the tail call anyway.
+The trick allows you to get around that and turn it into a while loop as the compiler does for proper tail recursive functions.

 [jreusch mentioned this](https://discourse.elm-lang.org/t/elm-core-libs-in-webassembly/4443/11) to me once in the comments of a post about [my Elm in WebAssembly project](https://github.com/brian-carroll/elm_c_wasm/) over a year ago now.